architdate/PSARipper/README.md

 > 13/4/2023; 1:02 AM SGT: Exploit ouo.io shortner by forcing generation of OUO links on the 5th VstCnt through forced cookie injection.
 Thanks @Loli-Killer .
 Finally bypassed it again :)

+> 29/4/2023; 1:04 AM SGT: Updated VisitCnt to 6 to force generate OUO links again.
+They probably added a new shortner to the mix.

-The script so far has been patched unsuccessfully `5` times.
+The script so far has been patched unsuccessfully `6` times.